-Expert Says 'No Immediate Danger' From Sunken Ship Off Yemen
+Expert says 'no immediate danger' from sunken ship off Yemen

 But "water has probably filtered into the hull and the cargo.
 The fertiliser will be wet and so will dissolve very slowly in very low concentrations, with a restricted effect on the marine environment."

-The Iran-backed Houthis have repeatedly carried out attacks on shipping since November, saying they are acting in solidarity with Palestinians during the latest war in Gaza.
+The Iran-backed Huthis have repeatedly carried out attacks on shipping since November, saying they are acting in solidarity with Palestinians during the latest war in Gaza.

 Palestinian militant group Hamas carried out an unprecedented attack on Israel on October 7, resulting in about 1,160 deaths, most of them civilians, according to Israeli official figures.